-However, like many people, I’ve started going back to the office for a day here and there – which means getting back on buses and trains.
-I was nervous initially – not just for my own health but that of my family – but the messages I’ve seen about the cleaning regimes and the persistent encouragement to observe social distancing and sanitary procedures has been reassuring.
+However, like many people, I’ve started going back to the office for a day here and there.
+This means getting back on buses and trains.
+I was nervous initially, not just for my own health but that of my family.
+However, the messages I’ve seen about the cleaning regimes and the persistent encouragement to observe social distancing has been reassuring.
 Most people are observing the guidance, which makes me less nervous about travelling.
-After not being on public transport and seeing some parts of London for so long, I wasn’t quite sure what I was expecting – perhaps scenes from 28 Days Later film? – but in reality, it feels like very little has changed and it’s all been a bit anti-climactic, which is probably a good thing and proof of just how resilient we all are.
+After not being on public transport and seeing some parts of London for so long, I wasn’t quite sure what I was expecting – perhaps scenes from 28 Days Later film? – but in reality, it feels like very little has changed.
+It’s all been a bit anti-climactic, which is probably a good thing and proof of just how resilient we all are.

 What do you think was the best improvement in transport accessibility in recent years?

 The best change I’ve seen is something that has happened behind the scenes.
 Projects are coming to IDAG earlier and more often for advice, which means we can have a greater impact and make changes before it becomes too costly or too late to implement changes.

 What are the biggest barriers to travelling currently?